casframe/SASTIR-core/description_en.md

 - ☕　Creation support: Sensibility approach to designing a character's inner world with "drinks
 - 🤖　AI Training: Multimodal Synaesthetic Learning with Poetry x Taste x Emotion Mapping
 - ✨　Healing: Ritual design to attune the mental state with “syntax and flavor”.

+Soul Tasting Ritual (Soul Tasting Ritual)
+Amuse: a small restorative drink for the soul (poetic sip mocktail)

+Appetizers: Poetic Cuisine to Unwind the Taste of Memory (Syntactic Reconstruction from the Food Log) Main Course: Mocktail to Drink Up the Structure of Emotion with Taste (Emotionally Specific Blend)
+Dessert: A Cup of Sweetness to Gently Embrace Unspoken Feelings (Soul Wine Sweet Tea) After Dinner Poem: Your Own Soul Lingering
+“Syntax x Taste x Emotion x Memory x Poem” Multimodal Expression Technique × A multimodal expression technique of “syntax x taste x emotion x memory x poetry”.

+In other words:

+Converting emotion into taste = Emotion visualization algorithm Linking memory and taste = Memory-guided UI/UX design Letting poetry function as a recipe = Redefining the language x taste interface Synthesized food log = Metadata recording through the body

+Convertible to mental health, self-care, creative support, memory storage technology

+Not only digital, but also “integrated” with body, taste, smell, and language Technology that taps into the human "sensory infrastructure

+Translated with DeepL.com (free version)

 ## Emotional Substitution Syntax
 | alcohol       | soul wine             |